Harpia Logo white

 If this doesn’t make sense, don’t worry, we will talk more about this in the next section.

-As a guide, you want to be a trusted and beloved character that offers the tools, encouragement, and wisdom to help your Hero to overcome villains and fulfill their needs.
+As a guide, you want to be a trusted and beloved character that offers the tools, encouragement, and wisdom to help your Hero overcome villains and fulfil their needs.

-The way you achieve that is by providing them a plan with empathy and authority.
+You achieve that by providing them with a plan with empathy and authority.

 THE PLAN: Customers trust a guide who has a plan.

-This is common when it comes to execution, but unusual in sales.
-You, as the product inventor, are used to your product and know how it works.
+This is common when it comes to execution but unusual in sales.
+As the product inventor, you are used to your product and know how it works.
 Your customers don’t.
-Assume that you are selling supplements and give them clear, concise instructions on how to use it.
+Assume that you are selling supplements and give them clear, concise instructions on how to use them.

-Who would trust a general that doesn’t have a plan?
-So why your customers should trust you if you can’t clearly explain yours?
+Who would trust a general who doesn’t have a plan?
+So why should your customers trust you if you can’t clearly explain yours?

-Even though this is common sense, this is widely overlooked in branding.
+Even though this is common sense, it is widely overlooked in branding.

 ** AVENGERS ENDGAME SPOILER ALERT **